paul-mccormack/RoboShadowAgentDeployment/README.md

 If you are generating the blob uri and SAS token manually in the portal don't forget to save it before closing the blade.
 You will not be able to retreive it afterwards and will need to generate a new one.

 My resuable script assumes you already have the storage account and container available and will upload the configuration zip file then generate the URI and SAS token with a three year expiration.
 Don't forget to set a reminder!
-To generate a SAS token in code you need the stoage account access keys, which are used to sign the SAS token.
+To generate a SAS token in code you need the storage account access keys, which are used to sign the SAS token.
 I have stored this in a [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to be retrieved during deployment.
 This is the best way to ensure we aren't exposing any secrets in code and is another component I have already created and configured.

 ## Generate a Machine Configuration Azure policy definition

 We are now ready to generate the policy definition.
 First we need to setup the parameters we need to create the definition.
-The following code this.
+The following code will do that.

 ```PowerShell
 $blobUri = "<Your blob uri and sas token"